junyu92/vue_notebook/docs/kernel/driver/pci.md

 | 0x0D-0xFE | Reserved                                             |
 | 0xFF	    | Misc                                                 |

+#### Header Type

+* bit[7]: 1 represents multi-function device; 0 represents single-function device
+* bits[6:0]: The Header Type register values determine the different layouts of remaining 48 bytes (64-16) of the header, depending on the function of the device.
+  Type 0 for endpoints, Type for Root Complex, switches, and bridges.

+#### Cache Line Size

+The Cache Line Size register must be programmed before the device is told it can use the memory-write-and-invalidate transaction.
+This should normally match the CPU's cache line size, but the correct setting is system dependent.
+This register does not apply to PCI Express.

 #### Base Address Register (BAR)

 It's used to
 * specify how much memory a device wants to be mapped into main memory
 * after device enumeration, it holds the (base) addresses, where the mapped memory block begins

+#### Subsystem ID and Subsystem Vendor ID

+While the Vendor ID is that of the chipset manufacturer, the Subsystem Vendor ID is that of the card manufacturer.
+The Subsystem ID is assigned by the subsystem vendor from the same number space as the Device ID.

+#### Expansion ROM Base Address

+#### Cap.
+Pointer

+points to a linked list of new capabilities implemented by the device.

 #### Interrupt Line and Interrupt Pin